mfthomps/Labtainers/azure/README.txt

     2. Change the entries in ~/.azureProfile.json so that only your student subscription shows “isDefault”= true, the rest being set to ‘false’.

-Once logged into Azure, run the create_vm.sh script, passing in a user ID.
+Once logged into Azure, run the create_vm.sh (or create_vm.ps1 for windows) script, passing in a user ID.
 The ID can be any name, e.g.,
     ./create_vm.sh myname

-The create_vm.sh script may take a while to run.
+The create_vm script may take a while to run.
 The process is complete when you see “Labtainers is up.
 Point a local browser to localhost:6901” and perform the labs.
 When prompted for a password in the browser, just click submit or OK, i.e., leave the password blank.
 The password for the labtainer user in the VM is labtainer.

-When done with labs, run the get_results.sh script:
+When done with labs, run the get_results.sh (or get_results.ps1) script:
-    ./get_results <user ID>
+    ./get_results.sh <user ID>
 This will store your Labtainer results in ~/labtainer_xfer.
 Provide those results to your instructor.